gpdowney/lightweightLSAT/docs/how-to-study/perfection.md

     You have no idea what type of question it is.

     Option 1: Go read about the [reading question types][qs].
-You'll learn how to approach a medium questions like this.
+You'll learn how to approach a MEDIUM questions like this.

     Option 2: Think about what's similar.
-Maybe this reminds you of the [infer family from the Reasoning section][infer].
+Maybe this reminds you of the [infer question family from the Reasoning section][infer].
 Try to adapt that approach for this different context.
 It will work, imperfectly.

 [qs]: ../read/size.md
 [infer]: ../reason/infer.md